Disease Guide ·Entropion ·2026

 4Which cat breeds are most prone to entropion?

-Persians are the most commonly affected breed due to their extremely flat facial structure.
+Persians are most commonly affected due to flat facial structure.
 British Shorthairs, Maine Coons, and Scottish Folds are also predisposed.
-Any brachycephalic (flat-faced) cat is at higher risk because the shortened skull changes the normal eyelid anatomy and tension.
-The condition can occur in any breed but is much more common in those with exaggerated facial features.
+Brachycephalic cats are at risk - shortened skull changes eyelid anatomy.
+It occurs in any breed but is far more common with exaggerated facial features.

 5How long does recovery take after entropion surgery?

-Recovery takes 2-3 weeks.
-Your cat will wear an E-collar (cone) to prevent rubbing the surgical site.
-Eye drops — usually antibiotics and anti-inflammatory medications — are needed several times daily.
-Sutures are typically removed at 10-14 days.
-Most cats show immediate relief from chronic pain once the lid is corrected.
-Full healing of the surgical site takes about 3 weeks.
+2-3 weeks.
+E-collar prevents rubbing.
+Antibiotic and anti-inflammatory eye drops several times daily.
+Sutures removed at 10-14 days.
+Most cats show immediate pain relief.
+Full surgical healing takes about 3 weeks.

 6Can entropion cause blindness in cats?

-Yes — untreated entropion can lead to blindness.
-The constant friction of eyelashes and fur against the cornea causes chronic corneal ulcers.
+Yes.
+Constant friction causes chronic corneal ulcers.
 Repeated ulceration leads to scarring, which clouds the cornea and progressively impairs vision.
-In severe cases, deep corneal ulcers can perforate the eye, requiring eye removal.
+Deep ulcers can perforate the eye, requiring removal.
 Early surgical correction prevents these complications entirely.

 7Does pet insurance cover entropion surgery in cats?

-Most comprehensive policies cover entropion surgery if your cat is enrolled before symptoms appear.
-The main risk is policies that exclude congenital or hereditary conditions — since entropion in flat-faced breeds is often congenital, these exclusions could deny your claim.
-At $500-$1,500 per eye, it's worth confirming your policy covers congenital conditions before you need the surgery.
+Most comprehensive policies cover surgery if enrolled before symptoms appear.
+Main risk: policies excluding congenital or hereditary conditions.
+Since entropion is often congenital, these exclusions could deny claims.
+At $500-$1,500 per eye, confirm your policy covers congenital conditions before needing surgery.

 Marcel Janik, founder of RealVetCost